enigma-yang/yDB/README.md

 ###GOALS AND DELIVERABLES (Proposal)
 Our goal is to implement a high-performance and scalable in-memory database using RTM technique.

 For the functionality, we would like to make it able to run TPC-C benchmark or YCSB benchmark.
-We are going to use B-tree based index and not going to implement hashtable based index.
+We are going to use B-tree based store and not going to implement hashtable based store.
 Due to the time pressure, we are not going to support the durability.

 For the performance, we would like to achieve the tps(transaction per second) no worse than the start-of-art in-memory database using fine-grained locks such as Silo in [2].